Guyana–Venezuela territorial dispute: Immediate reactions

 Finalized boundary Venezuelan and British boundary that was made legally binding in 1905, following the Arbitral Award of 1899.

 Immediately after the arbitration ruling in 1899, the US counsels for Venezuela, former US President Benjamin Harrison, Severo Mallet-Prevost, Benjamin F. Tracy, James R. Soley, and José María Rojas, were interviewed jointly, and stated their first claims against the ruling:

 "The award gives Point Barima, with a strip of land fifty miles long, to Venezuela, which thereby obtains entire control of the River Orinoco.
 Three thousand square miles in the interior are also awarded to Venezuela.
 Thus, by a decision in which the British arbitrators concurred, the position taken by Great Britain in 1895 is shown to be unfounded.
 This, however, in no wise expresses the full extent of Venezuela's victory.
 Great Britain had claimed 30, 000 square miles of territory west of the Schonburgk line and this she was disposed to arbitrate in 1890.
 Every foot of that section is now awarded to Venezuela.
 The award practically endorses the judgment of Sir Robert Schomburgk, whose line it follows except in a few particulars.
-Great Britain acquires the whole of ther river Cuyni, including a site which Venezuela alleged to be a fort at the junction of the Curum and the Cuyuni.
+Great Britain acquires the whole of the river Cuyni, including a site which Venezuela alleged to be a fort at the junction of the Curum and the Cuyuni.
 The marshy Barima district has been awarded to Venezuela, possibly on the principle of national security, but the condition that the Orinoco shall be a free waterway to all nations.
-This piece of land overs about thirty square miles.
+This piece of land covers about thirty square miles.
 It had been offered with much more land by every British foreign minister since the time of Lord Aberdeen.
 Great Britain has substantiated almost all her extreme claims.
 All the valuable plantations and gold fields are now indisputably settled within British territory."'

 The Venezuelan government showed almost immediate disapproval with the 1899 Arbitral Award.
 As early as 7 October 1899, Venezuela voiced its condemnation of the Award, and demanded the renegotiation of her eastern border with British Guiana: that day, Venezuelan Foreign Minister José Andrade stated that the Arbitral Award was the product of political collusion and it should not be adhered to by Venezuela.
 In accordance with the 1899 Arbitral Award, a mixed British-Venezuelan Boundary Commission began work in 1900 to demarcate the border.
 Representing Venezuela, Abraham Tirado, Carlos Grisanti and Elias Toro surveyed the area of the boundary by the Award, along with two British surveyors who all signed off on the border in 1905.